earthcubearchitecture-project418/p418Vocabulary/README.md

   }
 </pre>

-We also recognize that there is no defined property for specifying a Croodinate Reference System, but we see from the [schema.org issue queue](https://github.com/schemaorg/schemaorg/issues) that this has been mentioned.
+We also recognize that there is no defined property for specifying a Coordinate Reference System, but we see from the [schema.org issue queue](https://github.com/schemaorg/schemaorg/issues) that this has been mentioned.

 Back to [top](#top)